dfandrich/testclutch/README.md

 ### tcdbutil

-Perform low-level manipulations of the database.
+Perform low-level manipulations of the database such as deleting a run or checking a commit chain.

 ### tclogparse

-Parse a single log file on disk from stdin and view the parsed data on the stdout.
+Parse a single log file on disk from stdin and view the parsed data on the stdout using the configured log parsers.

+### testclutch.augment.curldailyinfo

+Read the specified curl daily tarball and dump its metadata.

+### testclutch.prdef

+Dump the raw form of the analyzepr PR status cache.

 ## Code Structure